FAQs on privacy: Google Nest

 We collect data from several sensors built into Nest Secure devices.
 For example, Nest Guard can detect motion.
 And Nest Detect can detect both motion and whether a window or door is open or closed, depending on how you’ve set up the device in your home.
 These devices can sense whether something in the room is moving and then sound an alarm and/or send you a notification.
 Nest Guard has a microphone that you can turn on to use certain optional product features, such as enabling Google Assistant.
 Sensors also collect data such as device temperature and ambient light in the room.

 |Nest Hub and Nest Hub Max||

 When you set up your Google Nest smart display, you’ll be asked for certain basic device setup information, such as your home address and the room in your home where the device is located.
-You can also choose to set up the Google Assistant to receive personalized experiences, such as by setting up Voice Match or Face Match, and you can also choose to enable specific features such as using your Nest Hub Max as a Nest Cam, making Duo calls, and so on.
+You can also choose to set up the Google Assistant to receive personalised experiences, such as by setting up Voice Match or Face Match.
+You can also choose to enable specific features such as using your Nest Hub Max as a Nest Cam, making Duo calls and so on.

 Data from device sensors